Skip to main content

 OVERVIEW OF THE HPISD DYSLEXIA PROGRAM

-The HPISD Dyslexia Program follows all TEA guidelines for assessment, identification, and instruction as per TEA guidelines outlined in the TEA Dyslexia Handbook.
-The TEA Dyslexia Handbook has been updated, and the updates became effective on February 10, 2022.
+The Highland Park ISD Dyslexia Program follows all TEA guidelines for assessment, identification, and instruction as per TEA guidelines outlined in the TEA Dyslexia Handbook.

 Highland Park Independent School district supports the educational concept that reading, writing, and spelling skills provide the foundation for overall academic success.
-Although dyslexia is a life-long condition, the HPISD Dyslexia Program equips students with dyslexia the skills needed to be successful in school.
-HPISD utilizes the Take Flight program.
-Take Flight is a comprehensive intervention program for students with dyslexia developed by the Scottish Rite for Children Luke Waites Center for Dyslexia and Learning Disorders in Dallas, Texas.
+Although dyslexia is a life-long condition, the Highland Park ISD Dyslexia Program equips students with dyslexia the skills needed to be successful in school.
+The district provides an evidenced-based, multisensory structured literacy instruction for students with dyslexia.

-These dyslexia specialists stay current in the area of dyslexia by attending local, state, and/or national conferences and workshops each year.
+These dyslexia specialists stay current in the area of dyslexia by attending local or state conferences and workshops each year.

 Armstrong Elementary